Get in Touch

 Module 4

-• Simulate sales conversations with customers, practicing value creation and price defense strategies, as well as building a business case.
+• Simulate sales conversations with customers, focusing on building value and defending "price" and the business case.

-• Manage energy in challenging relationships.
-Practice linguistic structures (verbal communication) for handling difficult situations.
+• Manage energy in challenging relationships through practice of verbal communication techniques for difficult situations.

-• Understand the dynamics of emotional escalation to determine when to initiate constructive confrontation to maintain control over emotions and resolve issues without escalating conflict.
+• Understand a model of emotional escalation dynamics to determine when to engage in constructive confrontation to maintain control over emotions and resolve issues without escalating conflict.

-• Apply a model of constructive confrontation based on Non-Violent Communication (NVC) by Marshall Rosenberg.
+• Utilize a model of constructive confrontation based on Nonviolent Communication (NVC) by Marshall Rosenberg.
 Simulate conversations with "difficult clients."

-• Plan for implementation, addressing issues that arise during training.
+• Plan for implementation and address issues that arise during the training.

 Requirements

-No prior knowledge is necessary for training for government employees.
+Prior knowledge is not necessary for training for government personnel.

 14 Hours